Getittogetherhun/APY313_IntroDataScience/README.md

   With new concepts such as The DuVernay Test up and coming it will be interesting to see if speaking parts could possibly increase or decrease positive representation in film for minorities.
 Additionally, although probably rather very difficult and time consuming, I hope to see more intersectionality analysis when determining representation in film.

 # Bibliography

+Anderson, Hanah, and Matt Daniels.
+2016.
+Film Dialogue: The Largest Ever Analysis of Film Dialogue.
+The Pudding.
+Erigha, Maryann.
+2015.
+“Race, Gender, Hollywood: Representation in Cultural Production and Digital Media’s Potential for Change.”
+Sociol.
+Compass 9 (1): 78–89.
+Gray, J R A T. 2016.
+Diversity in Hollywood: Failure of Inclusion Plagues the Entire Industry.
+Variety Magazine.
+New York City: Variety.
+Web.
+Massie, Victoria M. 2016.
+“Want to Measure a Film’s Diversity?
+Try "the Duvernay Test.".”
+Vox.
+Vox. https://www.vox.com/2016/2/1/10888212/duvernay-test-movie-diversity.
+Ross, Shawna. n.d.
+“A Bechdel Test for# MLA16.”
+Smith, Stacy L, Marc Choueti, and Katherine Pieper.
+2007.
+Inequality in 900 Popular Films: Examining Portrayals of Gender, Race/Ethnicity, LGBT, and Disability from 2007-2016.
+Sutherland, Jean-Anne, and Kathryn M Feltey.
+2017.
+“Here’s Looking at Her: An Intersectional Analysis of Women, Power and Feminism in Film.”
+Journal of Gender Studies 26 (6): 618–31.
+Svaikovsky, Victoria, Anne Meisner, Eve Kraicer, and Matthew Sims.
+2018.
+“Racial Lines.”
+Harvard Dataverse. https://doi.org/10.7910/DVN/KERZQY.